What are the Four Parts of Medicare?

 What is your unique situation and Medicare question?
 Ortolani Services can help.

 Please note: We do not offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.
+Currently we represent 7 organizations which offer 52 products in your area.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.